MaciekLeks/borok/README.md

 # The Future
 I've stopped working on this project and I'm not planning to continue it.
 I'm focusing on another x64 OS project that primarily uses Zig and the Limine bootloader.
-So, look out for Bebok (in Silesian language, a creature from their demonology).
+So, look out for Bebok (in Silesian language, a creature from demonology).

 # How to run
 ```bash